jorloru/RAYearlyStats/README.md

 2) Run the installer.

-3) If you are installing on Windows, make sure to enable the checkbox labeled 'Add Python.exe to PATH' that will appear on the very first screen.3
+3) If you are installing on Windows, make sure to enable the checkbox labeled 'Add Python.exe to PATH' that will appear on the very first screen.

 4) Follow the instructions on screen until the installation process is finished.